cmw/quartz/content/notes/Conway's law.md

 ---
-title: "Conway's law"
+title: "Conway's Law"
 tags:
 - law
 ---

-# Conway's law
+# Conway's Law

 > Any Organization that designs a system … will produce a design whose structure is a copy of the organization's communication structure.
 > - Mel Conway